js.Build

 string

 ) If not set, the source path will be used as the base target path.
-Note that the target path’s extension may change if the target MIME type is different, e.g. when the source is TypeScript. - params
+Note that the target path’s extension may change if the target MIME type is different, e.g. when the source is TypeScript. - format

 - (